York, Newcastle and Berwick Railway: New lines

-A railway between Leeds and Thirsk was proposed in 1844, and on 21 July 1845 the Leeds & Thirsk Railway obtained permission in the Leeds and Thirsk Railway Act 1845 (8 & 9 Vict. c. civ) for a railway that connected Leeds directly with the GNER at Thirsk.
-The company wished to reach the Stockton & Hartlepool Railway at Billingham via a line that crossed under the GNER's line at Northallerton.
-Hudson argued for a route using the lines of the Great North of England, Newcastle & Darlington Junction and the Hartlepool Dock & Railway, but in the second Leeds and Thirsk act, the Leeds and Hartlepool Railway Act 1846 (9 & 10 Vict. c. cxlix), the L&TR was given permission to build a line from Northallerton and only required to run over the GNER between Thirsk and Northallerton.
+A railway between Leeds and Thirsk was proposed in 1844, and on 21 July 1845 the Leeds and Thirsk Railway obtained permission in the Leeds and Thirsk Railway Act 1845 (8 & 9 Vict. c. civ) for a railway that connected Leeds directly with the GNER at Thirsk.
+The company wished to reach the Stockton and Hartlepool Railway at Billingham via a line that crossed under the GNER's line at Northallerton.
+Hudson argued for a route using the lines of the Great North of England, Newcastle and Darlington Junction and the Hartlepool Dock and Railway, but in the second Leeds and Thirsk act, the Leeds and Hartlepool Railway Act 1846 (9 & 10 Vict. c. cxlix), the L&TR was given permission to build a line from Northallerton and only required to run over the GNER between Thirsk and Northallerton.
 Freight trains started running between Ripon and Thirsk on 5 January 1848 before the line was formally opened on 31 May 1848, public traffic starting the next day.
 Trains started running through to a temporary terminus in Leeds in July 1849.
-The Leeds and Thirsk Railway received permission to change its name to the Leeds Northern Railway on 3 July 1851, (Note: Sources differ on the date of this name change: Awdry (1990) states 3 July 1851 and Tomlinson (1915) states 8 August 1851, whereas Allen (1974) says this happened in 1849.) and on 22 July 1848 a direct route to Stockton passing under what was now the YN&BR at Northallerton was authorised, this opening on 2 June 1852.
+The Leeds and Thirsk Railway received permission on 3 July 1851 in the Leeds Northern Railway Act 1851 (14 & 15 Vict. c. xlvii) to change its name to the Leeds Northern Railway with effect from 8 August 1851, (Note: Sources differ on the date of this name change: Awdry (1990) incorrectly states 3 July 1851, the date of royal assent of the act; Tomlinson (1915) states 8 August 1851, the date of the last day of the session, specified by section 3 of the act as the date the name would change; whereas Allen (1974) incorrectly says this happened in 1849.) and on 22 July 1848 a direct route to Stockton passing under what was now the YN&BR at Northallerton was authorised by the Leeds and Thirsk Railway (Melmerby and Northallerton Junction) Act 1848 (11 & 12 Vict. c. lvi), this opening on 2 June 1852.